blakethom8/cool-mint/README.md

 > **Note**: This repository has two main branches:
 > - [`main`](https://github.com/datalumina/genai-launchpad/tree/main): Contains a complete example implementation to demonstrate the Launchpad's capabilities
-> - [`boilerplate`](https://github.com/datalumina/genai-launchpad/tree/boilerplate): A stripped-down version with just the core components, perfect for starting new projects from scratch
+> - [`boilerplate`](https://github.com/datalumina/genai-launchpad/tree/boilerplate): A stripped-down version with just the core components, perfect for starting new projects.
 >
 > We recommend following the Accelerator Course first to understand the example implementation in the `main` branch before exploring the boilerplate branch for your own projects.